 - 1. Select a data source in the navigation area. - 2.
 Click Copy in the top menu bar. - The name of the data source appears with the addition (Copy).
-Now you can edit this copy. - → The Copy option is now deactivated since you cannot make a copy from a copy. - 3.
+This copy can now be edited. - → The Copy option is now deactivated since you cannot make a copy from a copy. - 3.
 Edit the data source according to your requirements. - 4.
 Click Save in the top menu bar. - The data source copied appears (with its new name, if specified) in the navigation area.